All general admission tickets for ShmooCon 2015 will be sold for $150.

 Unfortunately, every year some tickets do end up on eBay or being resold via other avenues at some high price.
 To be honest, we don't approve of these tickets being sold for undeserved profit.
 From what we can determine, this type of activity is a small percentage of overall sales and because of that we've pretty much chosen a monitor but do nothing approach.
 However, if we see the volume increasing, we may take action.
 For now, we're of the mind to let the community police these sales.

 Some things to note if you are considering purchasing a ticket directly from someone you don't know:

 - You risk that barcode being sold again and our rules are the first one to the door wins.

 And yes.
 Sometimes bad things happen.
 One poor guy showed up with a code purchased on eBay and it was bad at the door.
 If memory serves it was actually a barcode from the year prior.
 Could this have been done in error?
 Maybe…and we're not sure how it got resolved but he wasn't let into the con with the bad barcode.

 In summary - BUYING TICKETS FROM OTHERS IS DONE AT YOUR OWN RISK.

-All questions, concerns and your best ninja jokes should be directed here.
+All questions, concerns and your best bourbon cocktail recipes should be directed here.